Red Kellett

-Donald Stafford "Red" Kellett (July 15, 1909 – November 3, 1970) was the President and General Manager of the Baltimore Colts franchise of the National Football League from 1953 until 1966.
-He also had a brief playing career in Major League Baseball as an infielder for the Boston Red Sox.
+Donald Stafford "Red" Kellett (July 15, 1909 – November 3, 1970) was the president and general manager of the Baltimore Colts franchise of the National Football League (NFL) from 1953 until 1966, during which time his teams won two NFL championships.
+Kellett is credited as the general manager who brought Pittsburgh Steelers cast-off Johnny Unitas from semi-professional sandlots to superstardom in the NFL.

+A three sport star at the University of Pennsylvania from 1932 to 1934, Kellett also had a brief playing career in Major League Baseball as an infielder for the Boston Red Sox.

+Biography

 Early life and college

 Born in Brooklyn, New York, Kellett attended Erasmus Hall High School in Brooklyn and lettered in four sports.
 He then attended Peekskill Military Academy in Peekskill, New York, where he lettered in three sports.

 Kellet enrolled at the University of Pennsylvania where he majored in economics.
 In his first year, he captained the freshman football, basketball, and baseball teams.
 He reached varsity level for all three of the sports the next year, and received a total of nine varsity letters while at Penn.
-He played halfback on the football team, guard on the basketball team, and alternated between second baseman and shortstop on the baseball team.
+He played quarterback on the football team, guard on the basketball team, and alternated between second baseman and shortstop on the baseball team.

 As a senior, he was captain for the baseball team, and starting quarterback for the football team.
-He also was President of the Kappa Sigma fraternity, was a member of the Phi Beta Kappa Society and served on the board of governors for Houston Hall.
+He also was President of Kappa Sigma fraternity, was a member of Phi Beta Kappa society and served on the board of governors for Houston Hall.

 Baseball career

-After graduating Penn, Kellett played briefly for the Boston Red Sox.
-He appeared in nine games during the 1934 season.
-He went 0-for-9 with a walk in 10 plate appearances.
-In the field, he made 2 errors in 15 total chances for an .867 fielding percentage playing at shortstop, second and third base.
-Following the season, he would be sent to the minors, and played for teams in Little Rock, Arkansas and Albany, New York.
-He also spent a brief amount of time with the Syracuse Chiefs before going into coaching full-time.
+Kellett batted .488 during his 1934 senior year at Penn and was regarded as one of the top collegiate hitters in the Northeast.
+This drew the attention of the Boston Red Sox, who signed him to a professional baseball contract which included a $5,000 bonus, a substantial sum for the era.
+He was quickly promoted to the majors, where he was a reserve infielder.
+Kellett appeared in nine games in 1934 season, going 0-for-9 with a walk in 10 plate appearances.
+In the field, he made 2 errors in 15 total chances for an .867 fielding percentage.

+After his 1934 debut, Kellett would be sent to the minors, playing for Little Rock in the Southern Association and Albany in the International League.
+He also spent a brief amount of time with the Syracuse Chiefs before moving into coaching full-time.

 Coaching career

 In autumn 1935, he was named head coach for the freshmen football and basketball teams at Ursinus College in Collegeville, Pennsylvania.
-He became head coach of the varsity football team after his brief stint with the chiefs ended.
+He became head coach of the varsity football team after his brief stint with the Chiefs ended.

 In 1941, he left Ursinus to return to his alma mater.
 At Penn, he served as Director of Freshmen Athletics and head coach of the freshmen basketball and football teams.
 He later became head coach of the varsity basketball team, and won a conference title for the 1944–45 season.